-Cold Chisel is the classic Australian pub rock band, playing a tough breed of rock and blues inspired by '70s bands like Free, Deep Purple, and Led Zeppelin, but characterized by the story-telling skills of their main songwriter, Don Walker, whose personal influences came from Bob Dylan.
+Cold Chisel are the classic Australian pub rock band, playing a tough breed of rock and blues inspired by '70s bands like Free, Deep Purple, and Led Zeppelin, but characterized by the storytelling skills of their main songwriter, Don Walker, whose personal influences came from Bob Dylan.
 Between 1978 and 1983, Cold Chisel ruled as Australia's most popular band on record and on-stage.
-The band sold over three million records in Australia alone, two-thirds of that number after their bitter breakup.
+They sold over six million records in Australia alone, most of that number after their 1983 breakup and 1998 reunion.

 They came together in Adelaide during September 1973 on the initiative of guitarist/singer Ian Moss.
 In the beginning, the band used a different name for every performance.
 After they used the name of the Don Walker song "Cold Chisel" for one particular performance, that name stuck.
 Keyboard player Walker gradually came up with a strong catalog of songs to match the group's tough rock reputation on-stage, centered mainly on their raw-voiced, vodka-swilling, dripping-with-sweat singer Jimmy Barnes.
 Bass player Phil Small replaced original member Les Kaczmarek in 1975, and at the start of 1977, Cold Chisel resettled in Sydney hoping to land the record contract that had alluded them for more than a year.